dantegates/dantegates.github.io/_posts/2019-10-24-tensorflow-2-feature-columns-and-keras.md

 ---

-[tensorflow 2.0](https://www.tensorflow.org/guide/effective_tf2) was just recently introduced and one of the most anticipated features, in my opininion, was the revamping its feature columns.
+[tensorflow 2.0](https://www.tensorflow.org/guide/effective_tf2) was just recently introduced and one of the most anticipated features, in my opinion, was the revamping its feature columns.
 [Last July](https://dantegates.github.io/2018/07/17/keras-feature-columns.html) I published a blog post which was enthusiastic about the idea of `tensorflow's` [feature columns](https://www.tensorflow.org/guide/feature_columns) but disappointed by the actual implementation.
 Mainly because they weren't compatible with `keras` even though `tensorflow` had already adopted the `keras` API.

 Fortunately the implementation I posted about last July is, well, so last year, and `tensorflow 2.0` introduces some considerable improvements.